elliotec/ellio2/source/posts/2017-11-18-a-hacker-news-reader-for-no-reason.html.markdown

 There you have it.
 Maybe someone else will also find a reason to use [A Hacker News Reader For No Reason](https://elliotec.com/hn-no-reason).

+_Update 2018-03-04_: This post has been translated into Russian at [clipartmag.com](http://clipartmag.com/ru-a-hacker-news-reader-for-no-reason)